 - Systemic malignancy

-- Underlying illness such as diabetes, renal failure, or hepatic failure
+- Underlying illnesses such as diabetes, renal failure, or hepatic failure

 - Recent travel with an overnight stay outside of the home, including stay in a healthcare facility